CtrlK

 Suggestions

-Replace pseudocode bullet points in Patterns section with actual executable code examples (e.g., a working ReAct loop implementation)
+Replace pseudocode bullet lists in Patterns with complete, executable code examples (e.g., a working ReAct loop implementation with iteration limits, tool registry with actual schema definitions).

 DimensionReasoningScore